wapplegate/AccessTokenClient/README.md

 });
 ```

 The `ExpirationBuffer` option allows an expiration buffer to be set in minutes.
-This buffer will reduce the time the access token is cached for to ensure the token is nto cached longer than its lifetime.
+This buffer will reduce the time the access token is cached for to ensure the token is not cached longer than its lifetime.
 By default the buffer is set to 5 minutes unless changed.
 The `CacheKeyPrefix` option allows a custom cache key prefix to be used for the generated cache key.
 By default it is set to `AccessTokenClient`.

 ## Usage